AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 &nbsp;&nbsp;&nbsp;**Movement.** Movement Speed is halved.
 You can choose to reduce your Movement Speed by a further 10 feet to take the Disengage action.
 You can alternatively choose to reduce your Movement Speed by a further 10 feet to give yourself Advantage on Saving Throws against being Grappled, Shoved, or moved against your will.

+**Knock Back.** The first attack a combatant makes in a turn may move their opponent.
+If the attack hits, they may push the target creature up to 5 feet straight away from them.
+If the attack misses, they may force the creature to succeed on a Strength Saving Throw or be pushed 5 feet straight away from them.
+The DC is 8 + the attacker's Athletics modifier.

 **Initiative.** Initiative is rolled at the beginning of each round of combat.

-**Special Reactions.** Before each of your opponent's attacks you can make one of the following special combat actions in place of taking a Reaction, that does not consume your Reaction.
-You cannot use one of these actions and a Reaction on the same attack, and you cannot use one of these special actions after being hit in a turn:
+**Special Reactions.** Each combattant gains two new reactions, though they can still only use one per round.

-*Block.* You can roll a d6 and add the total to your AC against that attack.
+*Block.* In reaction to being targeted by an attack, you can roll 1d6 and add the total to your AC against that attack.

-*Sidestep.* If the attack misses you you can make a Melee Weapon Attack against the opponent that attacked you.
+*Sidestep.* In reaction to being targeted by an attack, you can move up to 5 feet, but not out of the range of the attack.
+If the attack misses, you can make a Melee Weapon Attack against the opponent that attacked you.

+**Damage.** If playing to knock out rather than for points, damage is rounded up to the nearest 10.

 :